-From the walls you can notice some of the places used for some shots.
+From the walls you can see some of the locations used for some shots.
 From Daeneris scene of the “House of the Undying”, to many other panoramic shots.

-The tour of the walls requires a ticket but it deserve a visit, for sure: you can travel on the top of the walls that are very well keeped, and they cover a huge area of the city.
+The tour of the walls requires a ticket but it deserve a visit, for sure: you can walk on the top of the walls that are very well keept, and they cover a huge area of the city.

 5. The beach

 The small beach (that can be reached from the Pile Gate) was used while filming Myrcella farewell to King’s Landing, when she is going to leave for Dorne.

 The western gate of the old town.
 Many scenes during all the seasons were filmed here.